by Marnie Werner, VP Research

 Parents kept their children home from child care for a number of reasons: the parent(s) lost their jobs and couldn’t afford child care anymore; they were working from home and decided to save on child care costs by keeping the kids home, too; they feared they or their children would be infected; or their child was sick or quarantined due to exposure to COVID and had to stay home.
 Often, though, the reason their children stayed home was because their child care was no longer available.
 And COVID added a new quirk to the problem.
 In normal times, a family that couldn’t access child care would often call on friends or family for help.
 In the pandemic, though, families have become reluctant to ask the grandparents for help because of a fear of infecting them, thus closing off that avenue as well.

-For child care centers, restrictions on the number of people per room—group limits—had the largest impact (see Figure 4).
+For child care centers, restrictions on the number of people per room—group limits—had the potential for the largest impact (see Figure 4).
 Under normal circumstances, state child care quotas limit the number of children per adult in a child care facility, with different numbers for different age groups.
 For example, the quota for the preschool age group is ten children per adult.
 Therefore, a typical classroom might have twenty preschoolers and two teachers, a lead teacher and an assistant teacher.

 Figure 4: Group limits and their impact on centers.